kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Defeat three Dark Jedi to unseal the door
   - Kill the center one first, then as a Scoundrel, try to get behind the other two before attacking them for Sneak Attacks
 - `Auto-Level to 11`
-  - *If you don't hit this, you won't be able to use the Stasis strat on Darth Malak's first phase.*
+  - *If you don't hit this here, you'll need to kill Bastila to hit level 11 (see below).*
+  - *Not hitting level 11 can lose up to a minute on the Malak fight due to no Stasis strat and worse combat rolls.*
 - Open the door to Bastila's chamber, then use the Sonic Emitter to skip the first phase
   - Start using the Emitter about 1-1.5s after the door starts opening
 - Run left to Bastila and talk to her